 There are various ways to incorporate melodrip into pouring methods, though it is NOT recommended to simply replace your current standard kettle pours with a melodrip.
-The reason being the distribution of water from a bare kettle is done by depth infiltration while the melodrip is through percolation.
+The distribution of water from a single bare kettle stream is done by depth infiltration while the melodrip focuses on water traveling through a higher volume of stable bed particles i.e. percolation.
 Both have their strengths and weaknesses which is why all of our recipes incorporate a mix between Bare Kettle Pouring, Melodrip, and Stirring.

 We recommend starting with our standard favorite "Recipe C".
 This follows all of our best practices which are: